 The NREF will receive its lending capital from the government through levies on fossil fuels and it is important that legislation be in place to ensure the government does not take the levy for its own use.
-This is critical in gaining acceptance for the plan, and allowing the NREF to achieve the goal of 80% to 90% reduction of fossil fuels by 2050.
+This is critical in gaining acceptance for the plan, and allowing the NREF to achieve the goal of 80% to 90% reduction of fossil fuels by 2060.

 The NREF will have no creditors and no depositors.
 All lending capital is acquired through a levy on fossil fuel consumption.
 The NREF is owned by the government (i.e. the people), but operates at arm's length.
-It is non-profit, and ideally the fund's leaders should be compensated based on the reduction in carbon emissions achieved within the country, not anything to do with financial performance.
+It is non-profit, and ideally the fund's leaders would be compensated based on the reduction in carbon emissions achieved within the country.